Lab Operational Since: 17 Years, 6 Months, 11 Days·Facility Status: Fully Operational & Accepting New Cases·

 Temporary Repair for Data Extraction

 When a laptop HDD has a mechanical failure, we open it in a 0.02 micron ULPA-filtered clean bench, transplant matched donor read/write heads, and image the platters sector-by-sector using PC-3000.
 The drive runs long enough to copy your files; it is never returned as a working boot drive.
 This is what professional hard drive data recovery labs do.
-Pricing ranges from $600 to $2,000 depending on the severity of the mechanical damage.
+Pricing follows the firmware, head swap, or surface damage tier depending on whether the failed part is the SA firmware, head stack, or platter surface.

 Permanent Drive Repair: Not Feasible